ChainSafe/gossamer/docs/docs/usage/import-runtime.md

 This creates a genesis file `genesis.json` that is usable by the node.

-### 3. Initialize the node with the genesis file
+### 3. Initialise the node with the genesis file

-Next, you will need to write the state in `genesis.json` to the database by initializing the node.
+Next, you will need to write the state in `genesis.json` to the database by initialising the node.

 ```
 ./bin/gossamer init --genesis genesis.json